PIH/rwandaemr-installer/docs/installation.md

 * Install an "openmrs" user and "/home/openmrs" directory to install the software
 * Install OpenJDK-8-JDK and Tomcat 7.0.107
 * Configure Tomcat for basic use (non-SSL, no Apache) and set-up a service and log rotation
-* Download the distribution and install all artifacts into appropriate directories
+* Download the rwandaemr-imb-xyz distribution and install all artifacts into appropriate directories

 These steps can be adjusted to meet your needs (add SSL, etc), but should also serve as a reference for how we might do things.